 To be formally recommended for a California Teaching or Services Credential by National University all candidates must meet the following requirements:

-• Graduate: Proof of a conferred bachelor ’s degree from a regionally accredited institution of higher education (IHE) or an international degree of U.S. equivalence
+- Proof of a conferred bachelor ’s degree from a regionally accredited institution of higher education (IHE) or an international degree of U.S. equivalence

-• Successful completion of the credential coursework with a minimum grade point average of 3.0.
-(Grades of “D”, “F” or “U” are not accepted)
+- Successful completion of the credential coursework with a minimum grade point average of 3.0 (Grades of “D”, “F” and “U” are not accepted)

 - Fulfillment of all financial obligations to the University before applying for the credential; zero account balance